Download the University Honors brochure to learn more.

 Costs do not include baggage fees, passport, ISIC card, insurance (travel), some meals (any not listed above), some ground transportation, immunizations, or other personal expenses.

-Students are encouraged to purchase an ISIC (International Student Identity Card) from UC International for $25 or show proof of other insurance.
+Students are encouraged to purchase an ISIC (International Student Identity Card) from UC International for $25.
 This is not included in the total expected cost.

 In order to travel outside the United States, you will need to have a passport that is valid for at least six months after your return; for this course, that means June 2015.
 To find the forms you need to apply for or renew your passport, go to the Passport page on the US State Department's website.
 New passports regualrly cost $135 while renewals cost $110.